 There, There by Radiohead (surreal song)

-Everyone feels spaced-out and floaty when tired, notices pretty colours more after caffeine, and everyone feels slightly wobbly when unwell.
-We are the same as these neurotypical people who will never even consider that they may have something as strange as "derealisation disorder"; the difference is that we obsess.
-We hyperfocus and chase scary thoughts down paths that our brains aren't prepared to let us go down constantly.
+Everyone feels spaced-out and floaty when tired, notices pretty colors more after caffeine, and everyone feels slightly wobbly when unwell.
+We are the same as these neurotypical people who will never even consider that they may have something as strange as "derealization disorder"; the difference is that we obsess.
+We hyperfocus and chase scary thoughts down paths that our brains aren't evolutionarily prepared to let us go down constantly.

 Reality Isn't Fixed (Or A Real Concept)!
 Some Strangeness Is Normal!

-It is comforting to know that derealisation is simply a result of anxiety and unnecessary fear/focus, but this may seem unconvincing to you.
-You might want to tell me "but my derealisation disorder is so intense, it must be schitzophrenia etc.".
+It is comforting to know that derealization is simply a result of anxiety and unnecessary fear/focus, but this may seem unconvincing to you.
+You might want to tell me "but my derealization disorder is so intense, it must be schizophrenia etc.".
 If you feel that way, then I want you to do a lot of research on the changeability of our perception of reality.
 The concept of a fixed, stable perception of the world is totally unfounded and improbable.
 Diet, medication, hormones and neurotransmitters change your sober reality constantly, and your mood.